GarethSharpe/svetlichny-game/README.txt

 of wins between the classical strategy and the quantum strategy is not equal to 1.
 As a result, we cannot reject the null hypothesis and conclude that there is no significant difference between these proportions.

-This table was used to perform a two sided test for equality of proportions provided the folloing output in R:
+This table was also used to perform a two sided test for equality of proportions provided the following output in R:

         2-sample test for equality of proportions with continuity correction